allianceauth/allianceauth/docs/installation/services/phpbb3.md

 Edit your auth project's settings file and fill out the `DATABASES['phpbb3']` part.

-### Download Phpbb3
+### Download phpbb3
 phpBB is available as a zip from their website.
 Navigate to the website’s [downloads section](https://www.phpbb.com/downloads/) using your PC browser and copy the URL for the latest version zip.
+Depending on your browser you may have a Copy Link or similar option in your right click menu.

 In the console, navigate to your user’s home directory: `cd ~`

-Now download using wget, replacing the url with the url for the package you just retrieved
+Now download using wget, replacing the URL with the URL for the package you just retrieved

     wget https://www.phpbb.com/files/release/phpBB-3.2.2.zip